lvgl/lvgl/docs/details/widgets/animimg.rst

 :cpp:expr:`lv_anim_set_values(anim, start, end)` or to set a callback on the animation completed event.

 .. _lv_animimg_events:

 Events
 ******

-No special events are sent by image Widgets.
+No special events are sent by Animation-Image Widgets.

-.. admonition:: Further Reading:
+.. admonition::  Further Reading

-    Events of Base Widget.
+    :ref:`lv_obj_events` are emitted by all Widgets.

     Learn more about :ref:`events`.

 .. _lv_animimg_keys: